Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 Different types of sensors can be used on the same bus.
 This script logs

-data from all 1Wire temperature sensors.
-The kernel supports 1-Wire
+data from all connected 1Wire temperature sensors.
+The kernel supports

-sensors DS18S20, DS1822, DS18B20, MAX31850, DS1825, and DS28EA00.
+1-Wire sensors DS18S20, DS1822, DS18B20, MAX31850, DS1825, and DS28EA00.

-This script either logs periodic temperature measurements or,
+This script either logs periodic temperature measurements with its own timer,

-alternatively, records a single data frame, suitable for a crontab job.
+or, alternatively, records a single data frame, suitable for a periodic call

-Prefer the latter for very long recordings with larger
+by the cron deamon.
+Use the latter for long recordings with larger

 time intervals.

-For example, use this crontab line to trigger a data frame recording every 15 minutes:
+For example, this crontab line triggers a data frame recording every 15 minutes:

 */15  * * * *    /home/user_name/bin/1wire-temperature-logger-RPi.pyw -q    >/dev/null 2>>/dev/null